Combined single limit (CSL) typically gives you more coverage / protection than split limits.

 For example in Colorado Bodily injury and property damage coverages (liability coverages) can be purchased as split limit coverage or as combined single limit coverage.
 The minimum limits of Liability required by Colorado law are the 25/50/15, so $25,000 for the injury to or death of any one person; $50,000 for one accident resulting in injury to or death of more than one person; and $15,000 for damage to property.
 If you choose to purchase the coverage as a combined single limit, the minimum allowable is $65,000.

-The availability of these different forms of coverage varies from insurance company to insurance company so if you want to shop around for either split limit or combined single limit Liability coverages for your vehicle click here and get instant car insurance quotes.
+The availability of these different forms of coverage varies from insurance company to insurance company so if you want to shop around for either split limit or combined single limit liability insurance for your vehicle click here and get instant car insurance quotes.